OPEnSLab-OSU/Loom/LOOM_library/ReadMe_Loom_Translator.md

 There are three formats of arrays supported by the translator, with a focus on the two key-value formats.
 The formats are: unspecified, key-value interleaved, key-value associated arrays.

-To match the bundles, three data types are permitted: ints, floats, and strings.
+To match the bundles, four data types are permitted: ints, floats, and strings, and c-strings.
+Strings are preferred to c-strings and have slightly more support.

 **Array: Unspecified**

-This array format does not have as much support as the key-value arrays, but can be converted to an unspecified format bundle with a single message
+This array format does not have as much support as the key-value arrays, but can be converted to an unspecified format bundle with a single message.

+Can be of type:

+- Int
+- Float
+- C-string
+- String

 **Array: Key-Value Interleaved**

 This array format closely corresponded to the key-value, single message bundle format.
 It is a flat array that is assumed to be alternating keys and values:

+Can only be of type `String` (as keys are assumed to be strings)

 ```
 [key1, value1, key2, value2, key3, value3]